 What about Weather and Mother Nature?

-I unfortunately can't control Mother Nature and know if she's going to be kind or mean to me.
+I unfortunately can't control Mother Nature and know if she's going to be kind or mean to me (who can?).

 Because of the schedule and the committments to the other courses, I will stay as long as possible to try and get the round it, until I fell it's not feasable.

-However, I will attempt to play regardless of the weather (like in Caddyshack).
+However, I will attempt to play regardless of the weather (think of Caddyshack).

 But if the course is closed, there is nothing I can do, for course/safety reasons.

-I will be asking if I can at least hit a drive off the first hole and then I will return (at my own cost) at a later date to play the round as requested as soon as possible (and within the next 6 months).
+I will be asking if I can at least hit a drive off the first hole and then I will return (at my own cost) at a later date to play the round as requested as soon as possible.

-All donations that are specific to my scoring based on Exotic Donations will be up to the donater on how they want to handle it.
+All donations that are specific to my scoring based on Golf Performance Donations will be up to the donater on how they want to handle it.

 I will have pre-determined score (number of bogeys, pars, birdies, for each coures).
 They can go use that score, they can abandon the donation, or wait until I re-play the course.